-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, adrenal insufficiency or death from adrenal insufficiency is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting adrenal insufficiency or death from adrenal insufficiency, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 19 October 2016 concerning adrenal insufficiency in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 19 October 2016 concerning adrenal insufficiency in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
 Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'adrenal insufficiency' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(2) & 9(14) concerning 'infiltration of the adrenal glands'; - revising the factors in subsections 9(3) & 9(15) concerning 'infection with human immunodeficiency virus'; - revising the factors in subsections 9(4) & 9(16) concerning 'an injury or surgery'; - revising the factors in subsections 9(5) & 9(17) concerning 'haemorrhage or infarction'; - revising the factors in subsections 9(6) & 9(18) concerning 'an infection of the adrenal glands'; - revising the factors in subsections 9(7) & 9(19) concerning 'being treated with a drug or a drug from a class of drugs'; - revising the factors in subsections 9(8) & 9(20) concerning 'glucocorticoid therapy'; - revising the factors in subsections 9(9) & 9(21) concerning 'being treated with medroxyprogesterone acetate or megestrol acetate'; - revising the factors in subsections 9(11) & 9(23) concerning 'a critical illness or injury'; - new factors in subsections 9(12) & 9(24) concerning 'an acute, severe stressor', for adrenal crisis only; - new definitions of 'acute, severe stressor', 'adrenal crisis', 'category 1A stressor', 'critical illness or injury', 'extreme heat', 'glucocorticoid therapy as specified', 'MET', 'MRCA', 'Specified List 1 of drugs', 'Specified List 2 of drugs', 'specified list of infectious organisms', 'specified list of infiltrative disorders' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'equivalent glucocorticoid therapy', 'equivalent inhaled glucocorticoid', 'high or very high potency topical glucocorticoid' and 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'a drug from specified list 1', 'a drug from specified list 2', 'a specified disorder', 'an organism from the specified list' and 'having glucocorticoid therapy as specified'.